cryptoapi/Bitcoin-Wordpress-Plugin/readme.txt

 * Install and activate the plugin like you do with any other plugins.
 * Free Register or Login on https://gourl.io and get free Payment Boxes Private/Public Keys
+* Free Register or Login on the website https://gourl.io
+* Create new payment box/es and get free Private/Public Keys https://gourl.io/editrecord/coin_boxes/0
 * You will need to place Callback URL, please use: http://yoursite.com/?cryptobox.callback.php
-* Goto Plugin Settings on your website and enter that keys
+* Goto Plugin General Settings on your website and enter that keys

 THAT'S IT!
 YOUR WEBSITE READY TO ACCEPT BITCOINS ONLINE!